Chaitali2004/CodTech---Task2/README.md

 Conclusion

-The successful completion of this project proves that NLP techniques can be applied to social media data, and meaningful insights about public sentiment for any topic, product, or event can be correctly elicited.
+The successful completion of this project proves that NLP techniques can be applied to Amazon data, and meaningful insights about public sentiment for any topic, product, or event can be correctly elicited.
 This study considers both VADER Sentiment Analysis Tool and TextBlob, in a way that it manages to underline tenuous expressions of sentiment in the textual data, then drawing out an overview of its emotional tone.

 1.Sentiment Distribution by Rating: Reviews with higher ratings contain more positive sentiment, while those with lower ratings have more negative sentiment.
 As would be expected, the compound score then needs to be higher in VADER in the former, and the polarity score higher in TextBlob in the latter.
 This gives evidence for the correlation between user satisfaction and expressed sentiment.